Without Sky: Social Media and the End of Reality

 Conclusion

-In summer 2023, Bluesky converted from public benefit LLC to a public benefit C corporation, a for-profit entity with a standard corporate shareholder structure, and a stipulation that shareholders cannot sue the company for choosing to pursue its public benefit mission over profit.
+In summer 2023, Bluesky converted from a public benefit LLC to a public benefit C corporation, a for-profit entity with a standard corporate shareholder structure, and a stipulation that shareholders cannot sue the company for choosing to pursue its public benefit mission over profit.

 While the company has not shared the full text of its current mission recorded in its incorporation documents, it has generally stated that it is "to develop and drive large-scale adoption of technologies for open and decentralized public conversation."
 Delaware Public Benefit Corporations are required to distribute a report to shareholders about their progress towards its public benefit every two years, but are not required to make those reports public.